talesfarias/LinkedContacts/README.md

 ![fetch results](https://user-images.githubusercontent.com/1156257/70035615-18547300-15ab-11ea-9378-378006c5fda7.png)

-**3.** All contacts will be listed both in TableView and TreeView.
+**3.** Contacts will be split into 2 separate tabs.
-Basic information about all the contacts will be shown in the TableView, whereas the TreeView will only show the linked contacts and its links:
+Basic information about all the contacts will be shown in the "All Contacts" tab, whereas the "Linked Contacts" tab will only show the linked contacts and its links:

 #### All contacts Tab: